samanthaming/samanthaming.com/content/tidbits/10-remove-array-duplicates-using-set.md

 ---
-title: Remove Array Duplicates Using ES6 Set
+title: Remove Array Duplicates using ES6 Set
-description: 'Remove Array Duplicates using ES6 Set and convert back to an array using Array.from or spread...'
+description: Remove Array Duplicates using ES6 Set and convert back to an array using Array.from or spread...
-tags: [js, array]
+tags: [javascript, array]
 order: 10
 ---